h1n3s1ght/Project2/README.md

 ## <a name="author"></a>About The Author
-I build websties currently, and will be focusing on the Full stack development.
-I have a computer science degree, but have been fpcusing on full stack development since graduation.
+I build websties currently, and will be focusing on the Full-Stack development.
+I have a computer science degree, but have been focusing on Full-Stack development since graduation.